|

 VIEW

-that shouldn't be introduced to the area because of their
+that shouldn't be introduced to your location because of their

 aggressiveness or unsuitability to the native surroundings.

 Don’t be afraid to try something new, but ask first.
-The
+Your county extension agent, online resources for your region, University Agriculture department or

-extent of wildlife that will use the plots.
+extent of wildlife that will use your food plots.
 Remember, you can

 actually hurt the food sources available to game in your area if